Clara-Sophie Höhn

 Promotionsvorhaben

-Beyond the Pale - White Southern Female Activists in the Civil Rights Movement, 1954-1968.
+Beyond the Pale - White Southern Female Activists and the Civil Rights Movement, 1954-1968.

 Forschungsschwerpunkte